 People with bone sarcoma may experience the following symptoms or signs.
 Symptoms are changes that you can feel in your body.
 Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
-Sometimes, people with bone sarcoma do not have any of these changes.
-Or, the cause of a symptom may be a different medical condition that is not cancer.
+Sometimes, people with bone sarcoma do not have any of the symptoms and signs described below.
+Or, the cause of a symptom or sign may be a different medical condition that is not cancer.

 When a bone tumor grows, it presses on healthy bone tissue and can destroy it, which causes the following symptoms:

 Pain.
 The earliest symptoms of bone sarcoma are pain and swelling where the tumor is located.
 The pain may come and go at first.
 Then it can become more severe and steady later.
 The pain may get worse with movement, and there may be swelling in nearby soft tissue.
 The pain may not go away, and it can occur while resting or at night.
 Most bone sarcomas in children appear around the knees and can be misdiagnosed as "growth pain," leading to a delay in diagnosis.

 Joint swelling and stiffness.
 A tumor that occurs near or in a joint may cause the joint to swell and become tender or stiff.
 This means a person may have a limited and painful range of movement.

 Limping.
 If a bone with a tumor breaks, or fractures, in a leg, it can lead to a pronounced limp.
 Limping is usually a symptom of later-stage bone sarcoma.

 Other less common symptoms.
 Rarely, people with a bone sarcoma may have symptoms such as fever, generally feeling unwell, weight loss, and anemia, which is a low level of red blood cells.